idanmel/hahimur/README.md

   - Added ranking
     - two players with equal points should be the same rank ✅

+- Save points automatically
+  - Hard coded points ✅
+  - By rules in the DB

 - Finish placing all the matches and predictions
 - Can I make filling the predictions faster?
 Perhaps, if I do it only for the stages.